-The main club run takes place on a Tuesday at 6.30pm with extras at 7.30pm and we run in groups based on approximate minutes per mile pace.
+The main club run takes place on a Tuesday at 6.30pm and we run in groups based on approximate minutes per mile pace.
 A guide is given in the table below – please sign-up with a group before you turn up.

-Groups 10 & 11 meet at 7.30pm on a Tuesday for the late-night runners in the club but this is not currently being organised.
+Normally, groups 10 & 11 meet at 7.30pm on a Tuesday for the faster or late-night runners in the club but this is not currently being organised.

 Each group is led by an experienced runner from the club.
 They will look after the group and agree the route with them on the night.

 No special skills or coaching ability is required to be a group leader: all it needs is common sense and motivation.
 A group leader is a general runner within the club who has the initiative to head the group and just get them started on their run.